EventTeam/beliefs/source/index.rst

 Because :math:`{6\choose 2}=15`;  there are 15 unique target sets of size two in this belief state.

 Another useful method is :meth:`.BeliefState.copy`, which is what you'll use to create a copy of the belief state.
 It's highly optimized (but there's still room for improvement!) so that only the mutable components of its cells are copied by value, the rest are copied by reference.
-You will want to call this whenever you generate a successor, which one does to search over belief states.
+You will want to call this whenever you generate a successor during a search over belief states.

 Creating a referential domain
 ==================================